 The most challenging part of my job is maintaining currency of knowledge as the technical world evolves.
 I enjoy developing my understanding in the use of systems and databases to maximise the opportunities available.”

-“My experiences have reinforced that all members of WA Police, sworn and unsworn, are part of the ‘blue’ family who will be there to support you.
+“My experiences have reinforced that all members of the WA Police Force, sworn and unsworn, are part of the ‘blue’ family who will be there to support you.
 There will be times that you will definitely need that moment to reflect and debrief on a horrific day and free your mind of some of the ‘horrors’ of policing.”

 Yola is currently acting in the position of Intelligence Analyst within the Human Source Management Unit at State Intelligence.